anirudhreddy18/GCP-SA/Networking.md

 * When a new subnet is added - cloud router in current project will inform other router.
 Routes will updated accordingly.
 * this will also work across regions - simply enable Cloud Router at global mode in VPC Settings.
 * Network Intelligence -> connectivity Tests.
 Important tool to test connectivity b/w two systems.

+## Cloud NAT
+* when you need to reach out to Internet - you need CLoud NAT.
+Useful for instances or GKE with only Private IP.
+* Assigned to VPC - region.
+* Create NAT gateway -> assign to VPC, select all Primary & Secondary IP ranges.
+A cloud Router will need to be created as well.

+## Cloud Interconnect
+* Connecting onPrem with GCP Network.
+This is completely private - unlike VPN which is encrypted & travels through Internet.
+Communication happens using Private IP addresses(same network).
+Very Low latency.
+No encryption needed.
+* Dedicated & Partner -> partner Interconnect uses connection via ISP.